Discover

 By the early 1990s several dedicated

-amateur astronomers were engaged in active supernova search programs.
+amateur astronomers were engaged in active supernova search

-a discoverer’s follow-up observations were not possible
+helpful when a discoverer’s follow-up observations were

-name and type, discoverer’s name, discovery date, and host
+the supernova’s name and type, discoverer’s name,

 In 1993,